 It used to be that when negotiating counterparts were located far apart, one side or the other would need to get in a car, train, or plane if the parties wanted to do business face-to-face.
 These days, you only need to set up a videoconference on an app such as Zoom or Google Hangouts to interact in real time and have a video negotiation.
-Even post-pandemic, online negotiation will increasingly become commonplace.
+Even post-pandemic, online negotiation are increasingly commonplace.

 At first glance, video negotiation might seem to have all the advantages of in-person meetings with few of the costs, in terms of travel time and expense.
-Yet in ways large and small, negotiating via video is not the same as being there, writes Creighton University School of Law professor Noam Ebner in a chapter in the forthcoming book The Negotiator’s Desk Reference (DRI Press, 2017).
+Yet in ways large and small, negotiating via video is not the same as being there, writes Creighton University School of Law professor Noam Ebner in a chapter in the book The Negotiator’s Desk Reference (DRI Press, 2017).
 When deciding whether to go the extra mile or negotiate from the comfort of our office, we need to pay close attention not only to the upsides of video negotiation but also to the downsides and look for ways to address them.

 The benefits of negotiating via video